Digital-Grinnell/vaf/README.md

 This is the **main** branch and public website version of **VAF**.
 Object data in this project is held in `./data/items.toml` and in this version each of the `[[items]]` keys DOES have a `url` key/value pair.
 This is largely what makes this **public-facing** version different than the corresponding **kiosk** version which can now be found in https://github.com/Digital-Grinnell/vaf-kiosk.
 The **kiosk** version is built to run on the iPad kiosk in the north end of the HSSC atrium on campus.

+## Deployed in GitHub Pages

+Pushing changes to this site should automatically deploy it at https://static.grinnell.edu/vaf/.

 ## Obsolete - Instructions Beyond This Point Are Out-of-Date!

 As of 30-Apr-2020, this site is intended to be deployed using my [docker-traefik2-host](https://github.com/McFateM/docker-traefik2-host) approach.
 A `docker container run` command is no longer used to launch [the site](https://static.grinnell.edu/) on Grinnell College's `static.Grinnell.edu` server, so no more...